EnragedAntelope/youtube-screenshot-extractor/README.md

   - Experiment with different quality and blur thresholds to find the best balance for your needs.
 Start with lower thresholds (e.g., `--quality 30 --blur 50`) and adjust as needed.
   - If processing is too slow, try disabling watermark detection or using GPU acceleration if available.
   - Use the `--fast-scene` option for quicker (but less accurate) scene detection results.
+- When using post-processing filters:
+  - Be aware that applying filters will increase processing time, especially the FFmpeg-based filters (gradfun and deband).
+  - Choose between gradfun and deband based on your needs:
+    - Use gradfun for subtle banding issues or to preserve more detail.
+    - Use deband for more severe banding problems, especially in dark scenes or sky gradients.
+  - Experiment with different combinations of filters to achieve the desired output quality.

 ## Troubleshooting